evanbowman/EBL/README.md

 # EB LISP

-A lisp interpreter.
-Lexically scoped, with proper closures, and easily embeddable.
-See repl.cpp in tools/ for an example of embedding the interpreter in a C++ application.
+## Introduction
+A lisp dialect, runs standalone, or can be easily embedded in C++ applications.
+Some notable features listed below:

+#### Lexical closures
 ``` scheme
 (def closure-test
      (let ((a 1))